+Snippets aren't displayed:

-Snippets aren't displayed for search terms that contain a wildcard, when the search doesn't return any articles, or if the user doesn't have access to the field that contains the snippet.
+- When search terms contain a wildcard. - When the search doesn't return any articles. - If the user doesn't have access to the field that contains the snippet. - When the search term doesn't appear in the first 6000 characters of the field, excluding HTML tags.

 Even if you add the WITH SNIPPET clause, searches that don't return snippets don't return snippets.